 As for the dressing, I prepared a simple one with lemon, salt and olive oil.
 Whisk these together and pour it over the salsa.
 Give it a good stir and serve.

 You can make the best peach salsa with fresh peaches, so I don’t recommend canned peaches.
 This recipe uses a combination of soft and hard peaches which are not over-ripe.
 If you love salsas that are sweet, you can definitely use canned peaches.
 Just make sure you drain them well.

 Although it is great with chips, we don’t always have it in this traditional way.
 Have you ever used salsa in your sandwiches?
-One of our favorite ways to eat peach salsa is in sandwiches like this Avocado Chickpea Sandwiches or we sometimes replace pickled onions with peach salsa in this Feta Cheese Sandwich recipe.
+One of our favorite ways to eat peach salsa is in sandwiches or we sometimes replace pickled onions with peach salsa in this Feta Cheese Sandwich recipe.